danielsada/100daysofalgorithms/README.md

 Day 97:
 - [x] Explored some of the collection library in python, a bit of the oscure methods of deque, Counter, defaultdict and more.
 I already knew them, but getting more proficient with them

+Day 98:
+- [x] I've recently become interested in code "katas" specially in the era of LLMs, the brain can atrophy on these algos.
+I did a code kata of level print, Tries, sorts, etc.